jakehwll/jakehwll/README.md

   <a href="https://www.linkedin.com/in/jake-hwll/">Linkedin</a>
 </p>

-I'm a frontend developer from Australia.
+I'm a Fullstack Engineer from Australia.
 Working for all sorts of people building cool things.
 Publically here, I create open-source repo's with side-projects and other cool things.

 I also have a few [gists](https://gist.github.com/jakehwll/) lying around that may help you.